koculu/Regor/docs-site/src/content/docs/guide/components.md

 ### autoProps and entangle behavior

+1. `head.autoProps = true`: Regor merges `head.props` into the returned component context.
+2. With `head.autoProps = true`, omitted declared prop names are added as local `undefined` only when the component did not already define that field.
+3. That keeps declared prop names local to the component and prevents same-named parent values from being resolved by accident.
-1. `head.autoProps = false`: component author maps from `head.props` manually.
+4. `head.autoProps = false`: component author maps from `head.props` manually, and omitted names are not isolated automatically.
-2. `head.autoProps = true` + `head.entangle = true`: ref-to-ref inputs are two-way entangled.
+5. `head.autoProps = true` + `head.entangle = true`: ref-to-ref inputs are two-way entangled.
-3. `head.autoProps = true` + `head.entangle = false`: ref-to-ref inputs are initial snapshot only.
+6. `head.autoProps = true` + `head.entangle = false`: ref-to-ref inputs are initial snapshot only.
-4. Primitive/object values targeting existing component ref fields are applied to those refs.
+7. Primitive/object values targeting existing component ref fields are applied to those refs.
-5. For single-prop bindings, wrapping an expression in `ref(...)` gives the child a live reactive prop source even when the expression evaluates to a non-ref.
+8. For single-prop bindings, wrapping an expression in `ref(...)` gives the child a live reactive prop source even when the expression evaluates to a non-ref.

 ## Slots